aws-samples/amazon-efs-developer-zone/README.md

 ## How Amazon EFS Works

-Now, lets get dive deep and understand how it works.
+Now, let’s get dive deep and understand how it works.
 Let’s take a closer look at how `Amazon EFS` works, compared to [Amazon Elastic Block Store (EBS)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) and [the instance store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html).
 If we look at the image bellow, we will see that an EBS volume is tied to a data center (also called an AZ) and can only be attached over the network to a single EC2 instance from the same data center.
 Typically EBS volumes are used as the root volumes that contain the operating system, or for relational database systems to store the state.
 An instance store consists of a disk which directly attached to the hardware the EC2 instance is running on.
 An instance store can be regarded as ephemeral storage, and is therefore used for caching or for NoSQL databases with embedded data replication only.
 The data in an instance store persists only during the lifetime of its associated instance.
 If an instance reboots (intentionally or unintentionally), data in the instance store persists.
 However, data in the instance store is lost if the instance `stops` or `hibernates` or `terminates` or the `underlying disk drive fails`.

 ![](img/i2.png)